A5579/ArduinoFuxoftPlayer/README.md

 Aruino play Fuxoft tracks

-## the origiinal idea by https://github.com/admitrievsky/ay-3-8912-d4
+## the original idea by https://github.com/admitrievsky/ay-3-8912-d4

   Play Fuxoft Sound tracks on stand alone Arduino
   Need connect only some speaker or amplifier line in is better on D3 pin (via capacitor?)